sersh/Configs/README.md

 Configs
 =========
+If you use any of my configs and want to give thanks to me feel free to donate some dogecoin to DUAnNSKVPHWtTEEtwXTaDoN4wzghDoeNrS - Thanks!

 If you need help with something you can find me on irc.rizon.net/6667 under the username "Sersh".
 Feel free to PM me.

 * Dzen icons for i3: